Micronesia - Things to Do in Micronesia in February

 Paddle through the Venice of the Pacific when February tides bottom out, letting you weave between 800-year-old basalt walls built on coral reefs.
 The ancient city spreads across 100+ artificial islands, and dawn light paints the black stone gold while egrets balance on ruined walls.

-Booking Tip: High tides restrict entry to 2-hour windows around low tide—book sunrise trips for the best light and slickest water.
-Pack reef shoes; the coral cuts are razor-sharp.
+Booking Tip: High tides restrict entry to 2-hour windows around low tide, book sunrise trips for the best light and slickest water.
+Pack reef shoes.
+The coral cuts are razor-sharp.

 Kosrae Surf Breaks